 When her father passed away in 2006, Linda Cohen’s busy life as a mother, wife, and entrepreneur came to a screeching halt.
 She took a spiritual sabbatical to work through her grief, and she came out of it resolved to embark upon a project: perform one thousand acts of kindness “mitzvahs” to honor her father’s memory.
 In this episode, Linda shares the transformational power of kindness, and a call to arms for those who would like to follow in her footsteps with their own mitzvahs—no matter how large or how small.

 The Business Bookshelf podcast interviews best selling authors about their newly released books.
 Host Lance Peppler interviews Linda about “The Economy of Kindness: How Kindness Transforms Your Bottom Line,” where she goes on to explain how companies have employed kindness to maintain their organizations.

 In this episode with Linda Cohen, also known as the Kindness Catalyst, you’ll learn how to create a culture of kindness in your organization and methods to give and receive kindness in your own life.
 Right in the middle of Small Changes Big Shift’s own kindness campaign, tune in with Linda and Dr. Robin for an inspiring, usable discussion.

-Bring in the New Year with an episode that is sure to inspire you.
 Join Linda Cohen, known as the “Kindness Catalyst”, and author of The Economy of Kindness: How Kindness Transforms Your Bottom Line, as she joins Penny Cook in a conversation about the benefits of kindness, the importance of it in the workplace, and how we can all be catalysts of kindness, not only for the good of others but also for ourselves.